fedecremo/stage2019/README.md

 ### Project.pdf
 First off, the project.\n
 In this file you will find the details of the project I have to complete.
-In a few words, the page consists of a Gantt Chart that shows the User's tasks.
+In a few words, the page consists of a Gantt Chart created with Google Charts that shows the User's tasks.
 In addition, Tables and Menus help the User know more information about the task they are interested in.

 ### Gantt_Chart.html
-This file contains the evolutions of the Gantt Chart I created.
+This file contains the evolutions of the Gantt Chart I created with Google Charts.
 Firstly, I created a Chart with random information just to test whether it worked or not.
 Then, I sequetially added some parts and features to the page:
 - an Interactive Table which shows itemized details about the task the User clicks on the Chart;